intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 constrain extensibility (see also the IAB document "Long-Term Viability of Protocol Extension Mechanisms" {{?RFC9170}}).

-Sometimes what appear to be interoperability problems are symptomatic of issues in protocol design.
+Sometimes, what appear to be interoperability problems are symptomatic of issues in protocol design.
 A community that is willing to make changes to the protocol, by revising or extending specifications and then deploying those changes, makes the protocol better.